mvdh7/pytzer/docs/modules/coeffs.md

   1. `mu_`, for interactions between three neutral solutes of the same type ($\mu$).

 There is not yet a full list of all the functions available.
-A number of them are not used by any ready-made **CoefficientDictionary**.
+A number of them are not used by any ready-made **cflib**.

 ## Philosophy

 The main principle followed when constructing these functions is to maintain a **single source of truth**.
 This manifests itself in several ways.

 Coefficient functions are only created for studies that report something new.
 If a new study reports coefficient equations or values but is simply copying them exactly from an older study, the newer study does not get a new function.
-Rather, when constructing a **CoefficientDictionary** to represent the newer study, the older study's function should be selected.
+Rather, when constructing a **cflib** to represent the newer study, the older study's function should be selected.

 If a new study takes an older study's coefficients and modifies them in some way, this will be represented in the code: the function for the new study will call the older study's function to get the original values, and then modify them, rather than re-declaring the original values itself.